PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 11:06:08
+Last updated: 2024-04-09 11:06:44
-Random Quote: So young.
-Though mayhaps this was a blessing.
-Had he lived, he would have grown up to be a Frey.  -  Wyman Manderly
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin